-Involvement in university student organizations allows students to acquire: leadership, communication, and team building skills.
+Involvement in university student organizations allows students to acquire leadership, communication, and team building skills.
 Participating in student organizations is beneficial during a student's collegiate experience and in their role as a citizen within the community.
-Organizations such as the United Student Association, - honorary societies, sororities, professional organizations, and various special interest groups are vital components in the educational experience at TWU.
+Organizations such as honorary societies, sororities, professional organizations, and various special interest groups are vital components of the educational experience at TWU.
 Participation in student organizations is important to a student's intellectual and professional development.
-A current listing of the registered organizations may be obtained from the Center for Student Development.
-Although student organizations do not receive any university funding, they are afforded the opportunity to apply for student leadership funds through the House of Representatives.
+A current listing of the chartered organizations may be obtained from the Center for Student Development.
+Although student organizations do not receive any university funding, they are afforded the opportunity to apply for student leadership and programming funds through the House of Representatives at 940.898.3611